Mexico–Portugal relations: High-level visits

 President Aníbal Cavaco Silva and President Felipe Calderón in Estoril, Portugal; November 2009.

 President Enrique Peña Nieto and President Aníbal Cavaco Silva in Lisbon, Portugal; June 2014.

 President Enrique Peña Nieto and President Aníbal Cavaco Silva in Veracruz, Mexico; December 2014.

 Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Scientific and Cultural Cooperation (1977); Agreement on Economic and Trade Cooperation (1980); Agreement on Tourism (1996); Treaty of Mutual Legal Assistance in Criminal Matters (1998); Extradition Treaty (1998); Agreement on the Avoidance of Double-Taxation and Fiscal Evasion (1999); Agreement on the Promotion and Reciprocal Protection of Investments (1999); Agreement on Air Transportation (2013); and an Agreement of Cooperation in the Area of Demand, Reduction and Fight against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances (2013).

 Transportation

-There are direct flights between both nations with Iberojet, TAP and World2Fly.
+There are direct flights between both nations with Iberojet, TAP Air Portugal and World2Fly.

 Trade

 In 1997, Mexico signed a Free Trade Agreement with the European Union, of which Portugal is a member of.
 Since the implementation of the free trade agreement in 2000, trade between the two nations has increased dramatically.
 In 2023, total trade between the two nations amounted to $811 million USD.
 Mexico's main exports to Portugal include: unwrought lead, titanium, chemical based products, electronics and telephones, cotton, alcohol, motor vehicles and oil.
 Portugal's main exports to Mexico include: machinery and instruments, electronics, construction parts, medicine, motor vehicle parts, clothing, wine and olive oil.
 Mexican multinational companies such as Grupo Bimbo, Grupo Carso and Vitro (among others) operate in Portugal.
 Portuguese multinational companies such as EDP Renováveis and Mota-Engil (among others) operate in Mexico.